Part One Photography

 all track roadsters or sprint cars.

-a very nicely finished Desoto powered car, sponsored by Koppy
+nicely finished Desoto powered car, sponsored by Koppy Motors

-Motors in St. Paul, a Desoto Dealer.
+in St. Paul, a Desoto Dealer.
 I can't remember who drove.
+I sold

-I sold some of the contact prints to the drivers at the next
+some of the contact prints to the drivers at the next race, thereby

-race, thereby establishing myself as a professional photographer!
+establishing myself as a professional photographer!
+Moving to

-after Memorial Day I, along with a carload of other young guys,
+Memorial Day I, along with a carload of other young guys, went

 box camera of some sort and took pictures of the dragsters for